Automattic/kue/Readme.md

 ### Job TTL

-Job producers can set a expiry value for the time their job can live in active state, so that if workers didn't reply in timely fashion, Kue will fail it with `TTL exceeded` error message preventing that job from being stuck in active state and spoiling concurrency.
+Job producers can set an expiry value for the time their job can live in active state, so that if workers didn't reply in timely fashion, Kue will fail it with `TTL exceeded` error message preventing that job from being stuck in active state and spoiling concurrency.

 ```js
 queue.create('email', {title: 'email job with TTL'}).ttl(milliseconds).save();